mitexleo/fediroma/docs/docs/development/API/differences_in_mastoapi_responses.md

 Akkoma streams follow relationships updates as `pleroma:follow_relationships_update` events to the `user` stream.

-The message payload consist of:
+The message payload consists of:

 - `state`: a relationship state, one of `follow_pending`, `follow_accept` or `follow_reject`.